Coalition Fake Nuclear Facts

 Truth in Political Advertising Laws

 South Australia enacted a Truth in Political Advertising Law (TPAL) in 1985.
 During state election campaigns, it is an offence to advertise using inaccurate statements that are misleading to a material extent.
-So, there are laws limiting freedom of speech similar to what I am suggesting.
+So, there are laws limiting politicians.

 (Truth in political advertising: The Australia Institute)